Inference on Self-Exciting Jumps in Prices and Volatility using High Frequency Measures: Empirical application

 The MPM of the long-run variance jump intensity, $\delta_{0}^{v}$, is relatively high compared with previously reported (comparable)\textbf{ }quantities (Eraker \textit{et al.,} 2003, Eraker, 2004 and Broadie \textit{et al.,} 2007).
 The variance jump intensity process\emph{\ }is also\textbf{\ } more persistent than the price jump intensity process, with the MPM of $\alpha_{v}$ being lower in magnitude than that of $\alpha_{p}.$ In addition there is evidence of self-exciting dynamics, as indicated by the\ non-zero MPM of $\beta_{vv}$.
-The self-exciting dynamics in $\delta_{t}^{v}$, measured by $\beta_{vv}$, are much stronger than the feedback from the previous price jump occurrence, measured by $\beta_{vp}$, and its threshold component, measured by $\beta_{vp}^{\left( -\right) },$ with the marginal posterior densities for both $\beta_{vp}$ and $\beta_{vp}^{\left( -\right) }$ being highly concentrated around mean values very close to zero.
-Further assessment of the importance of these feedback effects, plus the importance of the dynamic structures specified for price and variance jumps, and of the presence of jumps per se, is conducted in Section \ref{ch6ch7:eval}, via a comparison of marginal likelihoods.
+The self-exciting dynamics in $\delta_{t}^{v}$, measured by $\beta_{vv}$, are much stronger than the feedback from the previous price jump occurrence, measured by $\beta_{vp}$, and its threshold component, measured by $\beta_{vp}^{\left( -\right) },$ with the marginal posterior densities for both $\beta_{vp}$ and $\beta_{vp}^{\left( -\right) }$ being highly concentrated around mean values close to zero.
+The probability of instantaneous co-jumps, measured by the MCMC-based estimate of $\Pr\left( \Delta N_{t}^{v}=1|\Delta N_{t}^{p}=1\right) $, is 9.7\%, whilst the probability that a volatility jump will follow in the period subsequent to a price jump is 10.7\%.
+Thus, whilst the estimated model discounts the importance of feedback from observed price jumps to volatility jump intensity, it remains flexible enough to capture the phenomenon of both simultaneous - and close to simultaneous - price and volatility jumps, with such events estimated to happen with nearly 20\% probability.
+Further assessment of the importance of the dynamic structures specified for price and variance jumps, and of the presence of jumps \textit{per se}, is conducted in Section \ref{ch6ch7:eval}, via a comparison of marginal likelihoods.

-The inefficiency factors reported in Table \ref{ch6BNSest} for the static parameters range from 1 to 49, with the parameters associated with the dynamic variance jump intensity and size producing the highest inefficiency factors.
-The factors for the latent variance, $V_{1:T}$, computed at selected time points, range from 3 to 4.
-The acceptance rates for all parameters drawn using MH schemes\textbf{\ }range from 15-30\%, with the acceptance rate for drawing\textbf{\ }$V_{1:T}$ (in blocks) - computed as the proportion of times that at least one block of $V_{1:T}$\ is updated\textbf{\ }over the entire MCMC chain - being approximately 99\%.
-The convergence of the MCMC chains for all model unknowns is also confirmed via inspection of graphical CUSUM plots (Yu and Mykland, 1998).